Castle Rock, Colorado

-Castle Rock is a home rule town that is the county seat and the most populous municipality of Douglas County, Colorado, United States.
-The town population was 73,158 at the 2020 United States Census, a 51.68% increase since the 2010 United States Census.
-Castle Rock is the most populous Colorado town (rather than city) and the 16th most populous Colorado municipality.
-Castle Rock is a part of the Denver-Aurora-Lakewood, CO Metropolitan Statistical Area and the Front Range Urban Corridor.
+Castle Rock is a home rule town that is the county seat of and the most-populous municipality in Douglas County, Colorado, United States.
+The town’s population was 73,158 at the 2020 census, a 51.68% increase since the 2010 census.
+Castle Rock is the most-populous Colorado town (rather than city) and the 14th-most populous Colorado municipality.
+Castle Rock is a part of the Denver-Aurora-Lakewood, CO metropolitan statistical area and the Front Range urban corridor.

 The town is named for the prominent, castle-shaped butte near the center of town.

 History

-The region in and around Castle Rock was originally home to the Arapaho and Cheyenne peoples.
-They occupied the land between the Arkansas and South Platte Rivers.

 White settlers were drawn to the area by rumors of gold and by land opened through the Homestead Act of 1862.
-However, the discovery of rhyolite stone, not gold, ultimately led to the settlement of Castle Rock.
+The discovery of rhyolite stone, though, not gold, ultimately led to the settlement of Castle Rock.

 Castle Rock was founded in 1874 when the eastern Douglas County border was redrawn to its present location.
 Castle Rock was chosen as the county seat because of its central location.